 The routine operations of the fleet in the Pacific theater illustrate the crucial-and often misunderstood-difference between a formal FONOP and operations that exercise freedoms of navigation.
 FONOPs are not the sole remedy to various unlawful restrictions on navigational rights across the globe, but are instead a small part of a comprehensive effort to uphold navigational freedoms by practicing them routinely.
 That consistent practice of free navigation, not the reactive FONOP, is the policy best suited to respond to Chinese assertiveness in the SCS.
-This is especially true in areas such as the Spratly Islands where China has made no actual legal claims to challenge.237
+This is especially true in areas such as the Spratly Islands where China has made no actual legal claims to challenge.265

-237 Peter A. Dutton and Isaac B. Kardon, "Forget the FONOPs-Just Fly, Sail and Operate Wherever International Law Allows," Lawfare, June 10, 2017.
+265 Peter A. Dutton and Isaac B. Kardon, "Forget the FONOPs-Just Fly, Sail and Operate Wherever International Law Allows," Lawfare, June 10, 2017.

-Appendix I. Proposals for Modifying U.S. Strategy
+Appendix I. Writings by Observers Regarding U.S. Strategy for Competing Strategically with China in SCS and ECS

-This appendix presents a bibliography of some writings by observers who have proposed modifying the Trump Administration's strategy for competing strategically with China in the SCS and ECS, organized by date, beginning with the most recent item.
+This appendix presents a bibliography of some writings by observers regarding U.S. strategy for competing strategically with China in the SCS and ECS, organized by date, beginning with the most recent item.